esl-visual-aids

 7. Realia

 Realia is an incredibly effective visual aid in the ESL classroom.
 Realia means real-life, authentic items.
-For example, if you’re teaching a lesson about booking a hotel room, students will become much more engaged if they have an actual hotel brochure to look at.
-You could use the brochure to introduce new language items, and even as the basis for a role play if you wish.
+For example, when I was teaching a lesson about booking a hotel room, students became much more engaged when I gave them at an actual hotel brochure to look at.
+I used the brochure to introduce new language items, and even as the basis for a role play.

-I highly recommend taking some time to build a “realia collection” for your ESL classes.
+I highly recommend taking some time to build a realia collection for your ESL classes.
 Take a walk around town or go online to gather some essential realia.
-Anything you print should be laminated to make it last longer.

-Here is some “must-have” realia for you to start off your collection with.
+Here are some must-have realia for you to start off your collection with.

 • Celebrity photos